neuroinformatics-unit/datashuttle/docs/source/pages/how_tos/transfer-data.md

 ### Convenience Tags

-Tags to include in subject / session names
+These tags can be included in subject or session names to allow further customisation of data transfer.

 (transfer-the-wildcard-tag)=
-wildcard transfer
-: hello world
+Wildcard
+: The `@*@` tag can be used to match any portion of a subject or session name.
+*e.g.* `ses-001_date-@*@` will transfer all first sessions, matching all possibles date.

-transfer a range
+Transfer a range
-: hello world
+: The `@TO@` tag can be used to target a range of subjects for transfer.
+*e.g.* `sub-001@TO@025` will transfer the 1st to up to and including the 25th subject.

 (configuring-transfer)=
 ## Configuring data transfer